api3m/bitcoin-bankathon-airnode-client/Readme.md

 There are 3 files to read.

-1. [contracts/ExampleClient.sol](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/contracts/ExampleClient.sol) is the smart contract that makes the CoinGecko API Airnode request.
+1. [contracts/ExampleClient.sol](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/contracts/ExampleClient.sol) is the smart contract that makes the API request with Airnode.
 2. [scripts/setup.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/setup.js) is the script you have to run once to set everything up.
 It uses Airnode Admin to prepare everything.
 3. [scripts/make-request.js](https://github.com/37Rb/airnode-client-starter-rsk/blob/main/scripts/make-request.js) is the script that triggers a single Airnode request.
 You can run it repeatedly but you will need to re-fund your designated wallet eventually.

 ### Call More APIs

-Out of the box make-request.js calls the Get Banks API from the [Banco Hipotecario Open Bank Project sandbox](https://obp-apiexplorer.bancohipotecario.com.sv/).
+Out of the box, make-request.js calls the "Get Banks" API from the [Banco Hipotecario Open Bank Project sandbox](https://obp-apiexplorer.bancohipotecario.com.sv/).
 You can call [additional Bitcoin Bankathon APIs](https://api3.org/results?search=bankathon) by replacing the code near the top of make-request.js where it says `Copy/paste API examples from the Readme here!!!` with these examples.

 #### Open Bank Project > Get Banks